NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 cuda-compat-mode = "hook"

-A detailed explanation about CUDA Forward Compatibility mode will follow later on this post.
+A detailed explanation about CUDA Forward Compatibility mode will follow later in this post.

-This docker image will contain the poc.so library that we created on the previous step.
+This Docker image will contain the poc.so library that we created in the previous step.
 A vulnerable runtime will load this library and execute it at host level.

 Dockerfile